Carbs are a natural part of every diet, but many high-carb foods such as candy and sodas should clearly be avoided.

 Always check food labels to ensure you stay within your health and weight loss target.

-What are the favorite foods you have to avoid on a low carb meal plan?
+What are the favorite foods and snacks you have to avoid on a low carb meal plan?

 Sign up to our mailing list today and get free access to a Ketogenic Diet Meal Plan plus the latest news and updates from our team